Home » Southeast Asia » Vietnam Google Maps & Wiki

 Did you know that the legal system of Vietnam is civil law system; note – the civil code of 2005 reflects a European-style civil law?

-When you are traveling around or looking for accommodation in Vietnam, you would better know, that (there are in total lengths of roadways total: 195,468 km, paved: 148,338 km, unpaved: 47,130 km (2013)) and the most crowded areas in this country are: Ho Chi Minh City 7.298 million; HANOI (capital) 3.629 million; Can Tho 1.175 million; Haiphong 1.075 million; Da Nang 952,000; Bien Hoa 834,000 (2015).
-The urbanization rate in this country looks like the following: urban population: 33.6% of total population (2015).
+When you are traveling around or looking for accommodation in Vietnam, you would better know that (the lengths of roadways total: 195,468 km, paved: 148,338 km, unpaved: 47,130 km (2013)), and the most crowded areas in this country are: Ho Chi Minh City 7.298 million; HANOI (capital) 3.629 million; Can Tho 1.175 million; Haiphong 1.075 million; Da Nang 952,000; Bien Hoa 834,000 (2015).
+The urbanization rate in this country looks like the following: urban population: 33.6% of the total population (2015).

 You may find the following ethnic groups in Vietnam nowadays; Kinh (Viet) 85.7%, Tay 1.9%, Thai 1.8%, Muong 1.5%, Khmer 1.5%, Mong 1.2%, Nung 1.1%, Hoa 1%, other 4.3%note: 54 ethnic groups are recognized by the Vietnamese Government (2009 estimate).